YashAnand1/UnderstandingLDAP/README.md

 <div align=center>

-# Understanding LDAP
+# A Beginner Friendly Introduction To LDAP
-A short, simple & easy to understand introduction to Prometheus
 </div>

 ## Table of Contents